ibetech55/water_jug_challenge/README.md

 - Run "npm install" to install dependencies.
 - Run "npm run dev" to start the app on your browser.

+## Instructions to Test App:
+- Run "npm run test" to test the app.

 The app will run on port 3000.